How to donate your points and miles to charity this Christmas

 Many of us are lucky enough to have accumulated a significant balance of points and miles, and those rewars can be donated to charity.
 Some programmes will convert your miles into a charitable donation, while other programmes will transfer your points directly to the charity, which can put them to good use.

 Here are how some of your favourite programmes allow you to donate to charity:

 Air France-KLM Flying Blue

-Flying Blue has selected 18 different charities members can donate their miles to, including Unicef, the French and Dutch Red Cross and the World Wildlife Foundation through its Flying Blue Hugs page.
+Flying Blue has selected numerous different charities members can donate their miles to, including Unicef, the French Red Cross and the World Wildlife Foundation through its Flying Blue Hugs page.

 American Express Membership Rewards